JsKingBoo/Auto-XML/README.md

 Auto-XML
 ========

-An automatic XML generator for PGM
+An XML generator for PGM

 ## Information